AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why didn’t the orange win the race?
+Why did the mushroom get invited to the party?

-It ran out of juice.
+Because he was a fungi.
 <!-- JOKE-END -->